mrburrito/reinvent-sessions/README.md

    You can copy the full request as a cURL request and find the `-H` values to load into `config.json`.
 Make sure to take only the values and not the `cookie: ` key prefix.

+   You may need to ensure 'Cookies' are selected for inclusion in the headers and some browsers may use the `-b` flag for curl to set cookies instead of `-H 'cookie: ...'`.

 6. Install node modules